Tasmania Travel Guide

 Bay of Fires – One of the most beautiful coastal areas in Tasmania, known for its white sand beaches, turquoise water, and the iconic orange-colored rocks.
 Perfect for scenic roadtrip stops and short beach walks.

 St. Helens – A small coastal town that works well as a base when exploring the Bay of Fires area.
-It’s a good place to find supermarkets, petrol stations, and WiFi if reception disappears on the road.
+St. Helens also works well as a practical base near the Bay of Fires, especially for petrol, supermarkets, and WiFi.

-Bicheno – A relaxed seaside town known for its wildlife (penguins) and ocean views.
+Bicheno – Meanwhile, Bicheno is a relaxed seaside town popular for wildlife spotting and coastal views.
 It’s a popular stop along the east coast roadtrip route.

 Bicheno Blowhole – A natural blowhole where waves crash into the rocks and push water through a hole in the cliffs.
 Simple but fun to watch.